 Leaks under the sink are typically caused by:

-- Loose fittings or deteriorated plumber’s putty around sink drains
+- Loose fittings or deteriorated plumber’s putty around sink drains (compression fittings, slip nuts, etc.)

 - Damaged P-trap connections